 This study was conducted at RAMC (Regional Agrometeorological Center) Faisalabad to investigate the impact of weather conditions on the growth and development of wheat crop.
 Impact of variations in the meteorological parameters on different phenological phases and hence on final yield of wheat crop was analyzed.
 For this purpose, both meteorological and phenological data along with soil moisture data was collected from the meteorological observatory and agricultural field of physiology section of Ayub Agriculture Research Institute, Faisalabad.
-Besides this record, other necessary features like sowing time, fertilizer, weeds removing operations and irrigation schedule are also included in the current report for the Rabi season 2016-17.
-The wheat crop variety 11183 sown in the field under observation used 1815 heat units in 139 days during its life cycle from sowing to full maturity.
+Besides this record, other necessary features like sowing time, fertilizer, weeds removing operations and irrigation schedule are also included in the current report for the Rabi season 2017-18.
+The wheat crop variety Galaxy sown in the field under observation used 1748 heat units in 129 days during its life cycle from sowing to full maturity.
 The water requirement of crop was fulfilled by flood irrigation method.
-Crop was sown at the proper time.
-Weather during its growth period was generally suitable for crop.
-Air temperature remained normal to slightly above normal during the grain formation stages.
+Crop was sown almost at the proper time.
+Air temperature remained above normal during the most of the crop life.
 Rainfall received was below normal during most of the crop season.
-All the agro meteorological conditions were favorable and the yield obtain is 1800 kg/ acre which is satisfactory yield for this crop variety.
+The water requirement of crop was fulfilled by irrigation method.
+Crop was sown on the proper time.
+The wheat crop needs high humidity and low rate of ETo during the early maturity stages to gain the full grain size but the crop was negatively affected by the decrease of humidity in air during the early stages of maturity which, alternatively increased the rate of ETo.
+In result the grain size shrinked and did not gained its original volume.
+The actual yield by the crop variety grown is 1640 kg acre-1 while its potential yield is 2400kg acre-1.
+This shows that the crop yield was worst affected by the meteorological phenomena i.e. ETo, temperature and RH, so that the yield obtained is unsatisfactory.